 |History||Completed in October 1923 |

-The master, 22 crew members and four gunners from the Erato (Master George D. Smail) were picked up by HMS Begonia (K 66) (Lt T.A.R.
+Eight crew members and one gunner from the Erato (Master George D. Smail), the ship of the convoy commodore (Capt C.M.
+Ford, RD, RNR), were lost.
+The master, the commodore, five naval staff members, 22 crew members and four gunners were picked up by HMS Begonia (K 66) (Lt T.A.R.
 Muir, RNR) and landed at Gibraltar.
-Eight crew members and one gunner were lost.

 If you can help us with any additional information on this vessel then please contact us.